-That’s it, you now know a bit more on how the Linux file system works
+That’s it, you now know a bit more about how the Linux file system works.

 As usual, this kind of learning takes practice to be memorized in the long term.

-So, don’t stop here, use Raspberry Pi OS Lite or a terminal more often, understand your mistakes or why you are doing these commands.
-Is there a shorter method to do the same thing? (with the absolute path for example)
+So, don’t stop here, use Raspberry Pi OS Lite or a terminal more often, and understand your mistakes or why you are using these commands.
+Is there a shorter method to do the same thing (with the absolute path, for example)?

 If you need help with the terminal usage, here are a few posts that should help: